devanandk/document-chat/README.md

 ## Contributing
 ------------
 This repository is intended for educational purposes and does not accept further contributions.
-It serves as supporting material for a YouTube tutorial that demonstrates how to build this project.
 Feel free to utilize and enhance the app based on your own requirements.

+> Please note that running the GPT4ALL & Huggingface embedding models on local computer is very slow without a built in GPU with CUDA support.
+You will need to install the Cuda toolkit from Nvidia on supported machine and compile/install pytorch for cuda support in order to take advantage of GPU support.